Frequently asked questions

 Both student and parent must obtain an FSA ID at studentaid.gov to complete the FAFSA.
 Your FSA ID is a unique identifier and password that gives you access to the Federal Student Aid system and allows you to sign documents electronically.

-Families can complete the FAFSA beginning October 1 of the year prior to enrollment.
+Families can complete the FAFSA beginning late December or early January of the year prior to enrollment.
 The FAFSA may be completed online at studentaid.gov.

 For students planning to enter Earlham College for the first time for fall semester, the FAFSA should be submitted by March 1 for preferential packaging.